Go to AAD Home

 • More than 20% of patients taking tofacitinib had noticeably less joint pain and swelling two weeks after starting the medication.

-• As patients continued to take this medication, more had reduced pain and swelling – 50% of patients at 3 months and 68% of patients at one year.
+• With time, more patients had reduced pain and swelling – 50% of patients at 3 months and 68% of patients at one year.

 Vitiligo (non-segmental)